 Meta Cache Database (MCDB)

 If you have your own (physical) server and equip it with SSD drives, you can use the Meta Cache Database (MCDB) on Exchange 2019.
-MCDB is already used in Office 365.
+MCDB is already used in Microsoft 365.
 With this method, meta information is stored around the mailbox (for example, the folder structure).
 This accelerates access and search and gives administrators the option of accommodating more users in one server instance.
 This in turn, can reduce costs.

 Dynamic Database Cache (DDC)